stephanos/rewire/README.md

 end
 ```

+The downsides to that approach are:

-But this will (1) litter your code with testing concerns, (2) make navigation in your editor harder, (3) searches for usages of the module more difficult and (4) make it impossible for the compiler to warn you in case `greet/0` doesn't exist on the `English` module
+  1) Your application code is now littered with testing concerns.
+  2) Navigation in your code editor doesn't work as well.
+  3) Searches for usages of the module are more difficult.
+  4) The compiler is not able to warn you in case `greet/0` doesn't exist on the `English` module.

-If you use `mox`, there's a slightly better approach:
+If you use `mox` for your mocking, there's a slightly better approach:

 ```elixir
 defmodule Conversation do